Cardinal Pell Supporters Optimistic About Appeal Hearing

 Prior to the appeal hearing, the three judges visited Melbourne’s St. Patrick’s cathedral, the place where the abuse is alleged to have taken place.
 The visit, which was apparently unprecedented for the Australian legal system, was to help them understand the evidence that was considered by the jury.

-John Macaulay, a former altar server for Cardinal Pell who has followed the trials closely, told the Register Friday he was optimistic of an acquittal due to the “strength of Pell’s team” and the poor way the Department of Public Prosecutions tried put forward the alleged victim’s case.
+John Macaulay, a former altar server for Cardinal Pell who has followed the trials closely, told the Register Friday he was optimistic of an acquittal due to the “strength of Pell’s team” and the poor way the Director of Public Prosecutions tried put forward the alleged victim’s case.

 He said Boyce “just floundered” and “literally didn’t want to answer the questions of the three justices precisely because, if he did answer them, he’d be conceding a hell of a lot more ground rather than just looking and sounding bumbling and fumbling as he did.”